zachpino/digidev-f18/week03/README.md

 # Week 03 · Looping

 We've so far written code that runs from top to bottom. *Check a sensor*, *do some math*, *send out a signal*.
-We've looked at branching with `if(){}` and `else{}` as a way to allow code to make a decision, but our code has never before iterated or looped through a set of repeatable commands, or hold in a certain state until something changes.
+We've looked at branching with `if(){}` and `else{}` as a way to allow code to make a decision, but our code has never before iterated or looped through a set of repeatable commands, or remained in a certain state until something changed.
 Let's make that happen today and massively increase our programming power.

 We'll look at music as a space to explore controlled looping.
 Please check out [this wikipedia page](https://en.wikipedia.org/wiki/Piano_key_frequencies) as a reference for the frequency parameter of musical notes.